Global Warming: Fact, Fiction and Political Endgame

 “Of those men who have overturned the liberties of republics, the greatest number have begun their career by paying an obsequious court to the people, commencing demagogues and ending tyrants.” –Alexander Hamilton

-Nobel Peace Prize nominee, Albert Arnold Gore, was the toast of Hollywood at the self-congratulatory soiree known as the 2007 Academy Awards.
+Nobel Peace Prize recipient, Albert Arnold Gore, was the toast of Hollywood at the self-congratulatory soiree known as the 2007 Academy Awards.

-Gore, whose failure to carry his “home” state of Tennessee cost him the 2000 presidential election, has recast himself as the populist potentate of eco-theology and the titular head of the green movement's developmentally arrested legions – the gullible warming Gorons – who adhere to every word of Gore's bible, Earth in the Balance.
+Gore, who, despite his family political dynasty, failed to carry his “home” state of Tennessee which cost him the 2000 presidential election, has recast himself as the populist potentate of eco-theology.
+He is now the titular head of the green movement’s Leftist NeoCom cadres, who adhere to every word of Gore’s bible, Earth in the Balance.

 Being the darling of Leftcoast glitterati, predictably, Gore received two Oscars for his junk-science production called “An Inconvenient Truth,” a pseudo-documentary follow-up from the eco-disaster fiction, “The Day After Tomorrow.”
 Gore’s “Truth,” however, is about 10 percent substance and 90 percent fragrance.